Piret Laurimaa: Television and film career

 Gerda Kordemets directed comedy film Mehed.

 She has made appearances on a number of Estonian television programs, including: Ohtlik lend in 2006, Kelgukoerad in 2008, Kättemaksukontor in 2009 and again in 2015, and Viimane võmm in 2015.

 From 2009 until 2010, she appeared on the TV3 improvisational comedy series Vilde tee, adapted from the German television series Schillerstraße.

+In 2026, she appeared in a small role as a teacher the in German Golub directed biographical sports drama Our Erika, which chronicled the career of Estonian track bicycle racer Erika Salumäe.

 Personal life

 Piret Laurimaa married actor Tiit Palu in 1998.
 The couple have two children; a son and a daughter.